Heemskerck (1638 ship): History

-On August 14, 1642, Heemskerck sailed from Batavia with Tasman aboard as the commander of the two-ship expedition.
-The ships sailed to Mauritius where they underwent two months of repairs and provisioning, finally sailing again on October 8, 1642.
-On November 24, 1642 the ship reached the west coast of what is now Tasmania, the first European discovery of this land.
+On 14 August 1642 Heemskerck sailed from Batavia with Tasman aboard as the commander of the two-ship expedition.
+The ships sailed to Mauritius where they underwent two months of repairs and provisioning, finally sailing again on 8 October 1642.
+On 24 November 1642 the ship reached the west coast of what is now Tasmania, the first European discovery of this land.
 After some quick explorations of the Tasmanian coast, Heemskerck and Zeehaen crossed what is now the Tasman Sea.
-They reached the South Island of New Zealand on December 13, 1642, once again, the first European ships to do so.
+They reached the South Island of New Zealand on 13 December 1642, once again, the first European ships to do so.
 Tasman directed the ships north along the New Zealand coast and then north beyond it where they became the first westerners to visit three of the islands now part of Tonga.
-The ships left Tonga on February 1, 1643.
-Sailing along the north coast of New Guinea, Heemskerck arrived back in Batavia on June 15, 1643.
+The ships left Tonga on 1 February 1643.
+Sailing along the north coast of New Guinea, Heemskerck arrived back in Batavia on 15 June 1643.

 In 1644, after Tasman's voyage, she was assigned to convoy duty.
 In 1648 the ship was damaged in a storm and had difficulty returning to Batavia.
 The next year, 1649, she was broken up.